-The presentations (\ref{11}) and (\ref{12}) were based on the fact that each of Dirac neutrinos (antineutrinos) corresponds to a kind of lepton (antilepton) \cite{6}.
-Their family must distinguish from others by definite type of lepton numbers \cite{7,8}.
+But in fact to each charged lepton corresponds in nature a kind of Dirac neutrino [6].
+Their family must distinguish from others by the definite type of lepton numbers [7,8].
 Herewith the three $(l=e,$ $\mu,$ $\tau.)$ numbers are rewritten to any particle:

 Conservation of full lepton number

 or lepton flavors